SDrumm00/Obsidian/Obsidian Vault/Distrobox.md

 ## GUI
 Once the core application is installed, take a look at [BoxBuddy](https://github.com/Dvlv/BoxBuddyRS) It can also be installed via Flatpak [HERE](https://flathub.org/apps/io.github.dvlv.boxbuddyrs)

+The GUI is still somewhat buggy as of this writing (20240710)